 Harmonized Governance Tools for Data Sharing

 Access to and sharing of clinical research data are essential for the advancement of science.
-The past 5 years have seen a marked increase in the call for publicly and privately-funded research data to be openly available.
+Over the last 5 years, the movement towards publicly and privately-funded research data to be openly available has markedly increased.
 Data sharing allows sponsors and investigators to honor the essential contributions and volunteerism of clinical trial participants, to ensure reproducibility, and to enable the maximal use of data by the research community.

 Despite a willingness to share data, contractual agreements for data often pose barriers and delays, ultimately limiting the potential for data sharing.
-Contractual barriers include the terms of the contracts themselves, as well as the lack of harmonization of data sharing governance processes, which minimizes the interoperability of data.
-As we move toward a landscape of open science wherein source data, study documents, and published manuscripts will be made publicly available in repositories, the need for harmonized governance tools becomes ever-apparent.
+Contractual barriers include the terms of the contracts themselves, as well as the lack of harmonization of data sharing governance processes, that challenge the ability of data to be utilized and integrated.
+As we move toward a landscape of open science wherein source data, study documents, and published manuscripts will be made available in repositories, the need for harmonized governance tools becomes ever-apparent.

-- Data Contributor Agreement (DCA) Template: The DCA template will clarify data contributor responsibilities, institutional safeguards, and requirements for the deposition of data in a data repository.
+- Data Contributor Agreement (DCA) Template: The DCA template clarifies data contributor responsibilities, institutional safeguards, and requirements for the deposition of data in a data repository.

-- Data Use Agreement (DUA) Template: The DUA template will delineate responsibilities and requirements for requesters of data from data repositories.
+- Data Use Agreement (DUA) Template: The DUA template delineates responsibilities and requirements for requesters of data from data repositories.

-- Data Sharing Template Section for Participants: Clear, plan language informed consent language will enable secondary use of collected science for open science, will explain complex concepts simply, and will commit to participant autonomy and privacy.
+- Data Sharing Template Section for Participants: Clear, health literate informed consent language enables participants to understand secondary use of collected data elements for open science, explaining complex concepts simply.
+Clear communication helps to promote participant autonomy.

 Current Status: Active Project

-Impact: Development of harmonized governance tools for data sharing will enhance data transparency and collaboration, reduce administrative barriers, and shorten the time to new discovery.
+Impact: Development of harmonized governance tools for data sharing enhances data transparency and collaboration, reduces administrative barriers, and shortens the time to new discovery.

-- To deliver three harmonized governance tools—a DUA, DCA, and data sharing template section for participants—for PCORI’s data sharing effort that will be made publicly available for all PCORI grantees
+- To deliver three harmonized governance tools—a DUA, DCA, and data sharing template section for participants

 - To lower the barriers to data sharing while preserving participant privacy and autonomy